HACKSSENTIAL RULES ~ CHAPTER VII

 Senses, Carol of (Path of Power, Destruction)

-• ES 1-4: the target is not able to hear while the spell is active.
+ES 1-4: the target is not able to hear while the spell is active.

 Shield, Chant of (any Path)

-• ES 1-4: the caster creates a magical barrier which prevents any physical contact between the target and any being with opposite Path; in case the target is not the caster, he must have the same Path of the caster.
+ES 1-4: the caster creates a magical barrier which prevents any physical contact between the target and any being with opposite Path; in case the target is not the caster, he must have the same Path of the caster.

-• ES 5-7: as above except that the target can have any but the opposite Path to the caster’s one.
+ES 5-7: as above except that the target can have any but the opposite Path to the caster’s one.

-• ES 8-10: as above but not limited to the target; the barrier works on a sphere with a radius of 3m centered on the target.
+ES 8-10: as above but not limited to the target; the barrier works on a sphere with a radius of 3m centered on the target.

 Sorrow, Canticle of (Path of Power, Destruction)

-• ES 1-4: the target has a -1 modifier on any check related to a single ES.
+ES 1-4: the target has a -1 modifier on any check related to a single ES.

-• ES 5-7: the target is imbued of horror and loses 1 point of SOM per minute.
+ES 5-7: the target is imbued of horror and loses 1 point of SOM per minute.

-• ES 8-10: the caster bestows a curse on the target, granting an overall -1 modifier which ends either at the end of the spell or upon accomplishing a request within the curse (i.e. a condition set by the caster).
+ES 8-10: the caster bestows a curse on the target, granting an overall -1 modifier which ends either at the end of the spell or upon accomplishing a request within the curse (i.e., a condition set by the caster).

 Truth, Psalter of (any Path)

-• ES 1-4: the target detects any physical and non-magical illusion or disguise and realizes without error the truth hidden by the deceiver.
+ES 1-4: the target detects any physical and non-magical illusion or disguise and realizes without error the truth hidden by the deceiver.

-• ES 8-10: as above targeting any magic mystification.
+ES 8-10: as above targeting any magic mystification.

 Twilight, Litany of the (Path of Glory, Sacrifice)

-• ES 5-7: as above except that the target can act as if he had a score of 1 instead of 0 or negative (i.e. the target is active).
+ES 5-7: as above except that the target can act as if he had a score of 1 instead of 0 or negative (i.e., the target is active).

-• ES 8-10: as above, in addition the target is seen by no one but the caster.
+ES 8-10: as above, in addition the target is seen by no one but the caster.

 Universe, Song of the (any Path)

-• ES 1-4: the caster identifies a creature (i.e. knows everything but the stats) as if he has studied it from a book.
+ES 1-4: the caster identifies a creature (i.e., knows everything but the stats) as if he has studied it from a book.

-• ES 5-7: the caster banishes a creature to its plane of origin; the creature disappears in 1d4 turns.
+ES 5-7: the caster banishes a creature to its plane of origin; the creature disappears in 1d4 turns.
 The creature has to be identified in advance.

-• ES 8-10: the caster summons from its original plane a creature in 1d4 turns.
+ES 8-10: the caster summons from its original plane a creature in 1d4 turns.
 The creature has to be identified in advance.

 VII.8 CC Spellcasting

-The caster intones a litany to the patron to gain his divine favor as CC magic.
+The caster intones a litany to the patron to gain their divine favor as CC magic.
 Casting a CC requires the use of voice and concentration for the casting time.
 The spellcasting is a prayer: the character is granted the invoked magic and once channeled, it is sufficient to keep on praying to extend the effect without concentration (whereas the SS requires it).

 The CC caster is called to define the spell according to duration (or SD), range (or SR) and target (or ST).
 In this sense, the tables with Spell addends and Spell costs defined for SS are valid with two exceptions:

-• in the SD concentration is replaced by prayer’s persistence (i.e. the interruption of the prayer is like the loss of concentration in SS);
+• in the SD concentration is replaced by prayer’s persistence (i.e., the interruption of the prayer is like the loss of concentration in SS);

 VII.9 CC Counterspell